-*Moreover, it is important not to miss key cardiac or biliary disease, as coronary artery disease and biliary colic can be common mimics of the episodic reflux disease
+It is important not to miss key cardiac or biliary disease, as coronary artery disease and biliary colic can be common mimics of the episodic reflux disease

 In most patients, a clinical diagnosis is reached simply from a good history and resolution of symptoms after a trial of a proton-pump inhibitor.

 NICE guidance states the red-flag symptoms for a suspected upper GI malignancy requiring urgent endoscopy are:

 - Any patient >55yrs with weight loss and upper abdominal pain, dyspepsia, or reflux

 The main role of upper GI endoscopy is to exclude malignancy and investigate for complications of reflux (oesophagitis, structuring, or Barrett’s oesophagus).
 It is not required in the majority of patients.